amazon-archives/aws-developer-workshop/INSTRUCTIONS.md

 <a name="debugging"></a>
 # Debugging and Monitoring your function

-1. After a successful deployment, open the AWS CodeStar project dashboard and copy our _Application endpoints_ location.
+26. After a successful deployment, open the AWS CodeStar project dashboard and copy our _Application endpoints_ location.

-1.
-27.Open up a browser and modify the URL to look something like this:
+27. Open up a browser and modify the URL to look something like this:
  [https://xxxx.execute-api.us-east-1.amazonaws.com/Prod/add/2/3](https://xxxx.execute-api.us-east-1.amazonaws.com/Prod/add/2/3)

 Oh no!
 It looks like we have a bug.
 On step 19, we tested the Lambda function add.js in isolation and it performed correctly.
 However we have not tested the function integrated with the Amazon API Gateway.
 Head back to our AWS Cloud9 IDE so we can debug this issue.

-2. Open add.js and add a breakpoint on line 17 by clicking on the space next to the row number until it is showing a red dot.
+28. Open add.js and add a breakpoint on line 17 by clicking on the space next to the row number until it is showing a red dot.
 Click **Run** to start our debugging session.

-1. Since the bug only appears when the function is called by Amazon API Gateway, we will debug our function using a local API Gateway environment.
+29. Since the bug only appears when the function is called by Amazon API Gateway, we will debug our function using a local API Gateway environment.
 Enter the following configuration:
   1. Click on the Debug icon
   2. Run on: _API Gateway (local)_
   3. Function: _AddService_